Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The two new access points, from the top, share the same look as previous models.
 They are round Wi-Fi 7 broadcasters with a ring of status lights in the middle.

-However, their improvements begin on the underside, where both have a heavy metal base, like the case of the E7, that works as the heatsink.
+However, their improvements begin on the underside, where both have a heavy metal base, like the case of the E7, which works as the heatsink.
 As a result, no internal fan is needed to keep the hardware from overheating.

 So, in a way, the new U7 Pro XG and U7 Pro XGS are the first Flagship UniFi access points with the thermal solution of the Enterprise category.